 Movistar Team will lean on its younger riders for this weekend's racing block after injuries forced a reshuffle of its March plans.
-Iván Romeo (Movistar Team) has been handed the leadership role at Paris–Nice, which starts on Sunday, March 8, while Roger Adrià (Movistar Team) will spearhead the team's challenge at Strade Bianche on Saturday.
+Iván Romeo (Movistar Team) has been handed the leadership role at Paris–Nice, which starts on Sunday.

-Sports director Pablo Lastras said the team would take a patient approach.
-"He values where he comes from and he's really appreciating where he is now," Lastras said.
-"We haven't been able to get much more out of him yet because of this injury, but it will come, and he's ready for it."
+Sports director Pablo Lastras said the team is taking a measured approach following the young rider’s injury setback.
+“He values where he comes from and he’s really appreciating where he is now,” Lastras said to AS.
+“We haven’t been able to get much more out of him yet because of this injury, but it will come, and he’s ready for it.”

 Romeo faces a Paris–Nice field that includes Jonas Vingegaard (Visma | Lease a Bike), João Almeida (UAE Team Emirates-XRG), Juan Ayuso (Lidl-Trek) and Aleksandr Vlasov (Red Bull-Bora-Hansgrohe).
 The race represents the Spaniard's most high-profile GC leadership assignment to date.